nitant98/QuickFin/README.md

 4. **Query Handling via a QA Chain**
 5. **Response Generation with GPT-3.5-turbo**

-For a detailed explanation of the architecture, refer to the `QuickFin_Final_Report.docx`.
+For a detailed explanation of the architecture, refer to the `QuickFin_Final_Report.pdf`.

 ## How to Run